 By definition, a midwife helps deliver babies.
 However, midwives’ roles, and the services they provide, can vary quite a bit.
-We asked Laura Dellos, an advanced registered nurse practitioner and one of seven certified nurse midwives at University of Iowa Hospitals and Clinics, to answer some common questions about midwifery.
+We asked Laura Dellos, an advanced registered nurse practitioner and one of eight certified nurse-midwives (CNMs) at University of Iowa Hospitals & Clinics, to answer some common questions about midwifery.

 How would you explain the different types of midwives?

 Midwives who are licensed in Iowa are called certified nurse-midwives (CNMs).
 Most CNMs ‘catch’ babies in hospitals.
 Some CNMs do provide home-birth services, but most home-birth midwives are called certified professional midwives (CPMs) and direct-entry midwives.
 CPMs do have a standardized process to certification, but neither group has an academic requirement.
 They are not legal in every state and have no prescriptive authority.

 You may have also heard of a doula.
 A doula does not replace your care provider, but serves as a childbirth coach who can offer extra support services to women throughout the birth process.

 Who is a good candidate for midwifery care during pregnancy?

 A good candidate would be a woman without significant medical problems who may be interested in getting more time and education from their provider.
 Since midwives care for a healthy population, we can really focus our time on educating and building trusting relationships with our patients.

 Why should a woman consider a midwife for her pregnancy and delivery?